Surgeon General Sounds Alarm On Risk Of Marijuana Addiction And Harm

 The organization published an infographic that points to the range of risks for women and their fetuses, including disruption of brain development, smaller birth weight, higher risk of premature birth, and behavioral problems in childhood.

-Bottom line, the Surgeon General wants to remind people that despite what's happening in states, federal law hasn't changed.
-And there's good reason for caution.
+Bottom line, the surgeon general wants to remind people that despite what's happening in states, federal law hasn't changed.
+And there is good reason for caution.